 For it to work splendidly, a community should have a collection of artists of some kind and a collection of designers and engineers of some kind.

 Artists and designers always create value from “nothing”.
 The biggest IP and copyright in the world began with a blank sheet of paper.
 In addition, equity is also something that emerges from nothing.
-Let’s begin by combining these two types of assets.
+Let’s begin by combining these two types of assets as they are created in real time within a community who aligns around a shared purpose.

 A shared purpose defines the boundaries of the community.